New Versions of Gradient Temporal Difference Learning: Convergence of GTD2

-In this section, we proposed a saddle-point interpretation of GTD2 from a slightly different perspective, and a different proof for the global stability of the corresponding ODE model.
-Starting from this new perspective, we will provide two versions of GTD algorithms in the next section.
+In this section, we proposed a saddle-point interpretation of GTD2 from a slightly different perspective, and presented a different analysis for the global stability of the corresponding ODE model.
+Starting from this new perspective, we will provide two new versions of GTD in the next section.